buckii/we-the-people-wordpress/README.md

 ## API keys

 Version 2.0 of the plugin introduced the ability to sign petitions via the We The People Write API.
-In order to enable this feature within the plugin, it's necessary to [acquire an API key from We The People](), then enter in the We The People WordPress settings page (Plugins > We The People).
+In order to enable this feature within the plugin, it's necessary to [acquire an API key from We The People](#), then enter in the We The People WordPress settings page (Settings > We The People).
 Alternatively, you may add the API key to your wp-config.php file by adding the following code above the "stop editing" comment:

 ```php
 // We The People API